 The Black Crowes is a timeless bluesy rock group whose hits are still resonant nearly three decades after the band’s debut album.
-When The Black Crowes released its first single “Jealous Again,” the year was 1990 and frontman Chris Robinson was a mere 23 years of age, and my mind was officially blown.
+When The Black Crowes released its first single “Jealous Again,” the year was 1990, frontman Chris Robinson was a mere 23 years of age, and my mind was officially blown.

-The fanbase of The Black Crowes spans all ages and people who aren’t necessarily rock music aficionados appreciate the talent of this band.
-Although the group hasn’t released new material in some time, they are still drawing huge crowds at live shows.
+The fanbase of The Black Crowes spans all ages and even people who aren’t necessarily rock music aficionados appreciate their talent, much like myself.
+Although the group hasn’t released new material in some time, they’re still drawing huge crowds at live shows.

 So, what are the best songs by The Black Crowes?
-Only the most classic of their releases could be considered, but I believe, and I’m sure some would agree, that any album contains their top favorites.
+Only their especially classic releases could be considered, but I believe, and I’m sure some would agree, that any album contains at least one of their favorites.

 “Remedy” is a song that perfectly marries both soulful lyrics with straightforward bluesy rock and roll.
 The back-up singers only add to Robinson’s vocals on the chorus.